biothings/myvariant.info/CONTRIBUTE.md

 3. all data plugins are located under [src/dataload/contrib](https://github.com/Network-of-BioThings/myvariant.info/tree/master/src/dataload/contrib) folder

 ## Steps to follow
+1. Fork this repo

+        git clone https://github.com/Network-of-BioThings/myvariant.info [**repo_name**]

+2. Add your own data plugin (under a subfolder): The subfolder should have two files, one parser file and another '\_\_init\_\_.py' file.
+In '\_\_init\_\_.py' file, you should include Meta dictionary information as well as the get_mapping function(see step 4 and 5).
+For parser file, you should include the load_data function(see step 3).
-1. Write load_data function: The output of this function should be either a list or generator of JSON documents.
+3. Write load_data function: The output of this function should be either a list or generator of JSON documents.
 A generator is ideal for large lists that won't fit into memory.
 (Details will be shown in the next section)
-2. Include Meta dictionary: you can put some metadata like "maintainer", "requirements", etc. An example could be found at [src/dataload/contrib/dbsnp/__init__.py](https://github.com/Network-of-BioThings/myvariant.info/blob/master/src/dataload/contrib/dbnsfp/__init__.py)
+4. Include Meta dictionary: you can put some metadata like "maintainer", "requirements", etc. An example could be found at [src/dataload/contrib/dbsnp/\_\_init\_\_.py](https://github.com/Network-of-BioThings/myvariant.info/blob/master/src/dataload/contrib/dbnsfp/__init__.py)
-3. Get mapping function: optional, this can be used to customize the indexing.
+5. Get mapping function: optional, this can be used to customize the indexing.
 You can just leave it empty.
-An example could be found at [src/dataload/contrib/dbsnp/__init__.py](https://github.com/Network-of-BioThings/myvariant.info/blob/master/src/dataload/contrib/dbnsfp/__init__.py)
+An example could be found at [src/dataload/contrib/dbsnp/\_\_init\_\_.py](https://github.com/Network-of-BioThings/myvariant.info/blob/master/src/dataload/contrib/dbnsfp/\_\_init\_\_.py)
-4. Fork this repo

-    git clone https://github.com/Network-of-BioThings/myvariant.info [**repo_name**]
-5. Add your own data plugin (under a subfolder)
 6. Validate HGVS IDs (Details will be shown in the next section)
 7. Commit and send the pull request
 8. And the last, if you have trouble to code a data plugin, you can just produce a dump of JSON document list using whatever tools you like, and send over your dumped file to us.
 But that will require us to load it manually.